Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Subroutines of the MPQC protocol

-The gate teleportation protocol implementing the non-transversal $H^i$ gate takes logical quantum state $\bar{\bar{\mathcal{P}}}^i$ and ancillary logical quantum state $\bar{\bar{\ket{+}}}^i$ as an input, see Fig.~\ref{fig:gate_teleportation_h}.
+The gate teleportation protocol implementing the non-transversal $H^i$ gate takes logical quantum state $\bar{\bar{\mathcal{P}}}^i$ and ancillary logical quantum state $_v\!\bar{\bar{\ket{+}}}^i$ as an input, see Fig.~\ref{fig:gate_teleportation_h}.
 At this point, both of these logical quantum states are already verified by using the VHSS protocol.
-In addition, quantum nodes jointly confirm that the ancillary logical quantum state $\bar{\bar{\ket{+}}}^i$ in their possession is definitely a logical version of the single-qubit quantum state $\ket{+}^i$.
+In addition, quantum nodes has already jointly confirmed that the ancillary logical quantum state $_v\!\bar{\bar{\ket{+}}}^i$ in their possession is definitely a logical version of the single-qubit quantum state $\ket{+}^i$.
 Important to note that this can be achieved by using the VHSS protocol only, see Sec.~\ref{subsec:vhss_protocol}.
-Here lies the main difference from the previous suggestion in Ref.~\cite{lipinska_pra_102_022405_2020} where the logical version of the ancillary ``magic'' state $\frac{1}{\sqrt{2}}(\ket{0} + e^{i\pi/4}\ket{1})$ required for the implementation of the non-transversal $T$ gate with the gate teleportation technique cannot be verified by using the VHSS protocol only, and additional protocol called ``verification of the Clifford stabilized states'' (VCSS) becomes vital~\cite{lipinska_pra_102_022405_2020}, see Sec.~\ref{sec:vcss_summary} and Sec.~\ref{sec:vcss_critics} for details.
+Here lies the main difference from the previous suggestion in Ref.~\cite{lipinska_pra_102_022405_2020} as well as its reconsidered version in Ref.~\cite{lipinska_arxiv:2004.10486v2}, where the logical version of the ancillary ``magic'' state $\frac{1}{\sqrt{2}}(\ket{0} + e^{i\pi/4}\ket{1})$, which is required for the implementation of the non-transversal $T$ gate with the gate teleportation technique, cannot be verified by using the VHSS protocol only, and therefore an additional verification of the ancillary logical ``magic'' state becomes vital~\cite{lipinska_pra_102_022405_2020,lipinska_arxiv:2004.10486v2}, see Appendix~\ref{sec:magic_state_verification_protocol} for the details~\footnote{For the details of the protocol called ``verification of the Clifford stabilizer states'' (VCSS) which was employed in the original version of the MPQC protocol for the verification of the ancillary logical ``magic'' state see Appendix~\ref{sec:vcss_summary} and Appendix~\ref{sec:vcss_critics}}.

-In order to perform the gate teleportation technique and apply a non-transversal $\bar{\bar{H}}^i$ gate to the logical quantum state $\bar{\bar{\mathcal{P}}}^i$, each quantum node requires $3n$ qubits to verify the input ancillary logical quantum state $\bar{\bar{\ket{+}}}^i$ by using the VHSS protocol, see Sec.~\ref{subsec:vhss_protocol}, and afterwards actually perform the gate teleportation technique, see Sec.~\ref{subsec:gate_teleportation_protocol}, in addition to the $n^2$ qubits required for holding a share $\bar{\bar{\mathcal{P}}}_i$.
+To perform the gate teleportation technique and apply a non-transversal $\bar{\bar{H}}^i$ gate to the logical quantum state $\bar{\bar{\mathcal{P}}}^i$, in addition to the $n^2$ qubits required for holding a share $\bar{\bar{\mathcal{P}}}_i$, each quantum node requires $3n$ qubits to verify and confirm the input ancillary logical quantum state $_v\!\bar{\bar{\ket{+}}}^i$ by using the VHSS protocol, see Sec.~\ref{subsec:vhss_protocol}, and afterwards $n$ qubits to actually perform the gate teleportation technique.
+Therefore, the communication complexity of the gate teleportation protocol is the same as of the VHSS protocol, i.e., $\mathcal{O}(nr^2)$ qubits per quantum node.